Debendra Thapa

-Debendra Thapa (born 26 June 1977), also called Debind Thapa, is a Nepalese former professional boxer who competed from 1998 to 2006.
+Debendra Thapa (born 26 June 1977), also called Debind Thapa, is a Nepalese-Indian former professional boxer who competed from 1998 to 2006.
 He challenged twice for the WBC-NABF super flyweight title in 2001 and the WBC-NABF super bantamweight title in 2003.
 As an amateur, he competed for India in the men's light flyweight event at the 1996 Summer Olympics.
 He also won a gold medal at the 1995 South Asian Games.